 “A world where everything has been lost.
 A boy and a girl alone together.
 All they can do is move forward.
 But against broken adults and devastating despair, how long will they be able to keep going …?” -Yen Press

-Delivering an incredibly bleak tale of the end of civilization, The Horizon wastes no time in immersing the reader in this tense, apocalyptic setting.
+Delivering an incredibly bleak tale of the end of civilisation, The Horizon wastes no time in immersing the reader in this tense, apocalyptic setting.
 It solidifies an overarching sense of dread and danger without ever establishing any details about the cause of this cataclysm, leaving the reader in a similar ignorance to the protagonists.
 Additionally, one of the story’s strongest aspects is its compelling characters.
 The choice to have two young children as the protagonists allows for a stronger focus on the loss of innocence, while maintaining a childlike optimism in the face of insurmountable adversity.

 The codependent relationship between these children supplements their vulnerable nature as they traverse a broken world now devoid of compassion, as they are brought together by a reliance on each other to come to terms with the situation they find themselves a part of now.
 This connection is elegantly crafted with minimal dialog, allowing the story to be relayed through a natural environmental process—and can be rather sweet at times.
 Despite this, the comic’s tone is particularly brutal, with scenes full of dead bodies and ongoing battles for survival as the remaining adults lose what’s left of their humanity and survive on pure instinct.